-This report was prepared in direct response to a request from the U.S. Secretary of Energy regarding the CCS program of the Department of Energy.
-The heart of that letter request was as follows:
+This report was prepared by the National Coal Council (NCC) in direct response to a request from the U.S. Secretary of Energy regarding the CCS program of the Department of Energy.
+The heart of that request was as follows:

 "I am writing to request the National Coal Council (NCC) conduct a study that assesses the value of the Department of Energy's Carbon Sequestration Program.
-The capture of carbon dioxide ( $CO_2$ ) emissions from the combustion of fossil fuels used in electrical power generation is critical to the future of fossil fuels, particularly coal, used in this country.
+The capture of carbon dioxide (CO2) emissions from the combustion of fossil fuels used in electrical power generation is critical to the future of fossil fuels, particularly coal, used in this country.